uint0/minecraft-stuff/ex-machina/README.md

 # Ex-Machina

-A tool for parsing minecraft logs.
+A tool for parsing and visualising minecraft logs.